AdobeDocs/experience-manager-64.en/help/assets/managing-assets-touch-ui.md

 ---
-title: Manage your digital assets using AEM Assets
+title: Manage your digital assets using [!DNL Experience Manager] Assets
-description: Learn about various asset management and editing tasks that you can perform using the Touch-optimized user interface of AEM Assets
+description: Learn about various asset management and editing tasks that you can perform using the Touch-optimized user interface of [!DNL Experience Manager] Assets
 contentOwner: AG
 mini-toc-levels: 1
 feature: Asset Management,Search,Renditions,Collaboration